 I’m a bit of a nerd and have always been curious about biology, especially when it comes to genetics and how much of your DNA determines the person that you are today.
 You may remember when I was sent a 23andMe Ancestry Kit as part of the Mother’s Day Babbleboxx.
-This was one product I couldn’t wait to try out and I’m back today sharing my results as well as a review!
-In the past couple of weeks, I’ve actually brought up to friends, family, and coworkers the fact that I had my ancestry tested and I’ve heard some pretty crazy stories from others about how they actually found out that their actual ethnicity was nothing like what they actually thought and I can honestly say that the results can be a little surprising.
-I don’t want to spoil all the juicy details so be sure to read on for more!
+The ancestry test was one product I couldn’t wait to try out and I’m back today sharing my results as well as a review!
+In the past couple of weeks, I’ve actually brought up to friends, family, and coworkers the fact that did an ancestry test and I’ve heard some pretty crazy stories from others about how they actually found out that their actual ethnicity was nothing like what they actually thought and I can honestly say that the results can be a little surprising.
+I don’t want to spoil all the juicy details so be sure to read my ancestry test results for more!

 HOW IT WORKS